EtherDream/ghost6502/README.md

 For simplicity and efficiency, this VM does not simulate clock cycles, but uses interpreter loops instead.
 Each loop executes one instruction.

-The run function executes *loop* instructions and stops when it encounters a BRK (0x00), RTI or illegal instruction.
-The reset, irq and nmi functions also call the run function internally.
+The run function executes `loop` number of instructions and stops when it encounters BRK (0x00), RTI or an illegal instruction.
+Additionally, the reset, irq and nmi functions also call the run function internally.

-The default value of *loop* is 2³² - 1, so each run() can execute enough instructions.
-You can modify *loop* through the `setLoop` function to customize the time slice:
+The default value of loop is 2³² - 1, so each call to run can execute enough instructions.
+You can modify it through the `setLoop` function to customize the time slice:

 ```javascript
 // each run() executes at most 10k instructions